 Introductory Organic Chemistry I - AS.030.205

-Undergraduate students May 27 - June 27 Homewood Campus
+Undergraduate students May 26 - June 26 Homewood Campus

 4 Credits Status: Open Save this Course View Saved Courses

-This course provides an introduction to the fundamental chemistry of carbon compounds.
-Topics include interrelationships of structure, physical properties, synthesis, and reactions and their mechanisms as well as a brief overview of bio-organic chemistry.
+This course provides an introduction to the fundamental chemistry of the compounds of carbon.
+Topics include methods of structure determination and synthesis; the mechanisms of typical organic reactions; and the relations between physical and chemical properties and structures.
 Note: Students taking this course and the laboratory 030.105-106 may not take any other course in the summer sessions and should devote full time to these subjects.
 First and second terms must be taken in sequence.
-Prerequisite: Introductory Chemistry or the equivalent.

-Prerequisite: AS.030.102 (Introductory Chemistry II) or AS.030.103 (Applied Equilibrium and Reactivity w/Lab) or EN.510.101 (Introduction to Materials Chemistry) or AS.030.204 (Chemical Structure and Bonding w/Lab).
+Prerequisite: AS.030.102 (Introductory Chemistry II) or AS.030.103 (Applied Equilibrium and Reactivity w/Lab).

 Duration